gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 ContosoApp continues to evolve and now it has a dependency on `Newtonsoft.Json.dll` assembly.
 A straightforward approach would be to put `Newtonsoft.Json.dll` assembly just besides `ContosoApp.exe`.

-But Mr. Alberto Olivetti from Contoso's Deployment Division decided that an additional file laying near `ContosoApp.exe` would be an unwanted distraction for command line users of the app.
+But Mr. Alberto Olivetti from Contoso's Deployment Division decided that an additional file laying near `ContosoApp.exe` would be an unwanted distraction for users of the app's command-line interface.
-Mr. Olivetti tends to pay a lot of respect to his customers and wants to save their time while they are hanging around `ContosoApp.exe`.
+Mr. Olivetti tends to pay a lot of respect to his customers and wants to save their time while they are hanging around `ContosoApp.exe` file in a file system browser.
 Thus Alberto came up with a respectful solution to put all third-party assemblies to `Components` subdirectory of the app.

 ### .NET Framework